 You can help save gorillas by supporting the work of the Dian Fossey Gorilla Fund and other organizations that protect and study gorillas in the wild, and help others to learn about the threats they face and the best solutions for helping them and surrounding communities.

 Did you know that some metals used in cell phones and other electronics often come from mining in gorilla habitat?
 This results in destruction of critical habitat as well as additional hunting and other threats to gorillas.
-You can help by recycling your cell phones through Zoo Atlanta’s cell phone recycling program, Call 4 Gorillas.
+You can help by recycling your cell phones through Zoo Atlanta’s cell phone recycling program, Gorillas on the Line.